firepress-org/rclone-in-docker/README.md

 # [rclone](https://github.com/firepress-org/rclone-in-docker)

-rclone in a docker container using CI (continuous integration)
+rclone in a docker container using CI (continuous integration).

 **It features**: